American Bresse Breed Club

 The American Bresse Breed Club is slated to become the international representative organization of American Bresse Chicken breeders in North America (USA and Canada).

-It would be very difficult to truly advance the interests of the American Bresse breed in North America without a collective body of American Bresse breeders who will work together toward common standards and goals.
+It is difficult to truly advance the interests of the American Bresse breed in North America without a collective body of American Bresse breeders who will work together toward common standards and goals.
 Ms. Mandelyn Royal, who has been raising and breeding American Bresse Chickens since 2015, is working with others toward putting all the pieces together and establishing an American Bresse Breed Club.

 Members of the breed club will pave the way to: